initeshkaushik/Text-To-Speech-/README.md

 7. To exit the program, type "q", and the program will use text-to-speech to say "thanks for using".

-Note: Ensure that you have speakers or headphones connected to your computer so that you can hear the text being pronounced.
+<b> Note: Ensure that you have speakers or headphones connected to your computer so that you can hear the text being pronounced.</b>